What are long-tail keywords, what are their importance, and how do I use them?

 Earbuds with microphone

-The keyword "earbud" is broad and has a lot of competition, and your chances of ranking on the first page of search results would be rather low.
-By using long-tail keywords that are longer and more specific, you are able to rank better in search results because you are targeting a more specific niche.
+The keyword "earbud" is broad and has a lot of competition, and your chances of ranking on the first page of search results would be relatively low.
+By using long-tail keywords that are longer and more specific, you can rank better in search results because you are targeting a more specific niche.

 Long-Tail Keywords Have High Conversion Rates

 Long-tail keywords are more specific.
-Someone who is searching for a longer and more specific keyword phrase tends to be further along in the buying cycle compared to those who are searching for broad head terms.
+Someone searching for a longer and more specific keyword phrase tends to be further along in the buying cycle compared to those searching for broad head terms.
 What does this mean?
 The website traffic you get from your long-tail keywords has a high conversion rate.

 How Do I Find Long-Tail Keywords?